evennia/evennia/CODING_STYLE.md

 Sectioning (`# title`,  `## subtile` etc) should not be used in freeform docstrings - this will confuse the sectioning of the auto documentation page and the auto-api will create this automatically.
+Write just the section name bolded on its own line to mark a section.
-Use **section** with bold markers if a section is needed.
-Otherwise markdown should be used as needed to format the text.
+Beyond sections markdown should be used as needed to format the text.

 Code examples should use [multi-line syntax highlighting][markdown-hilight] to mark multi-line code blocks, using the "python" identifier.
 Just